Major League Rugby: Founding

-Early seasons and rapid expansion
+Early seasons

 The first regular-season game in Major League Rugby history was held on April 21, 2018, when the Houston SaberCats hosted the New Orleans Gold.
-The final was contested between the Seattle Seawolves and the Colorado Raptors, with the Seawolves winning 23-19 to become the inaugural champions.
+The final was contested between the Seattle Seawolves and the Colorado Raptors, with the Seawolves winning 23–19 to become the inaugural champions.

 In addition to Rugby United New York, the Toronto Arrows joined the league ahead of 2019 season as the first Canadian team in MLR.
-Three further American clubs began play in 2020, with the New England Free Jacks, Old Glory DC, and Rugby ATL.
-With the opening of Aveva Stadium as Houston's permanent stadium in April 2019, MLR gained its first stadium that was specifically built for league play.
+Three further American clubs began play in 2020: the New England Free Jacks, Old Glory DC, and Rugby ATL.
+With the opening of SaberCats Stadium as Houston's permanent stadium in April 2019, MLR gained its first stadium that was specifically built for league play.

 Later in April, RUNY announced the signing of French international Mathieu Bastareaud on a loan deal from Toulon for the 2020 season.
 In October 2019, another major signing was made when it was announced that All Blacks international and multiple World Cup winner Ma'a Nonu would join the San Diego Legion for the 2020 season.
 The following December saw another World Cup winner sign with the league, namely South Africa prop Tendai Mtawarira with Old Glory DC.

-On March 12, 2020, MLR initially suspended its 2020 season for 30 days due to the coronavirus pandemic but then cancelled the remainder of the entire season on March 18, after five rounds had been played.
+On March 12, 2020, MLR initially suspended its 2020 season for 30 days due to the coronavirus pandemic, but then cancelled the remainder of the entire season on March 18, after five rounds had been played.

-On April 9, 2020, the Colorado Raptors announced they were leaving the league.
-On May 28, 2020, the LA Giltinis were added as an expansion team based in Los Angeles to begin competition in the 2021 season.
-The name is a combination of the word "martini" and the last name of owner Adam Gilchrist.
-This was followed on June 4, 2020, with the addition of Dallas Jackals based in Dallas, Texas, for the 2021 season.
-However, on January 19, 2021, Dallas announced that the team would postpone their inaugural season to 2022.